Alaska: Geography

-Located at the northwest corner of North America, Alaska is the northernmost and westernmost state in the United States, but also has the most easterly longitude in the United States because the Aleutian Islands extend into the Eastern Hemisphere.
+Located at the northwest corner of North America very near to Asia, Alaska is the northernmost and westernmost state in the United States, but also has the most easterly longitude in the United States because the Aleutian Islands extend into the Eastern Hemisphere.
 Alaska is the only non-contiguous U.S. state on continental North America; about 500 mi of Canadian territory consisting of British Columbia (in Canada) separates Alaska from Washington.
 It is technically part of the continental U.S., but is not usually included in the colloquial use of the term; Alaska is not part of the contiguous U.S., often called "the Lower 48".
 The capital city, Juneau, is situated on the mainland of the North American continent but is not connected by road to the rest of the North American highway system.
 The largest lake in Alaska is Lake Illiamna.

 Alaska is bordered by Canada's Yukon and British Columbia to the east (making it the only state to border only a Canadian territory); the Gulf of Alaska and the Pacific Ocean to the south and southwest; the Bering Sea, Bering Strait, and Chukchi Sea to the west; and the Arctic Ocean to the north.
 Alaska's territorial waters touch Russia's territorial waters in the Bering Strait, as the Russian Big Diomede Island and Alaskan Little Diomede Island are only 3 mi apart.
 Alaska has a longer coastline than all the other U.S. states combined.